UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 Kind of like UTF-8, except it uses at least 16bits (2 bytes) for each character: NOT ASCII compatible.

-But is still needs more than two bytes for some code points, so you still can't process it as two bytes per character.
+But it still needs more than two bytes for some code points, so you still can't simply process it as two bytes per character.

-In C/C++ held in a "wide char" or "wide string".
+In C/C++, it is held in a "wide char" or "wide string".

 MS Windows uses UTF-16, as does (I think) Java.

 UTF-16 criticism
 -----------------